 If baraminology has taught us anything, it is that there can be great diversity within a baramin.
 But how did all of this biodiversity come about?
 One common creationist explanation is that post-Creation changes within a baramin occurred as a result of natural selection, mutation, and the recombination of created alleles.
 There is no reason to doubt that these were factors in operation in the past as now.
 At the same time, however, there is evidence that other biodiversification mechanisms were also at work.

 One mechanism that participants of the eKINDS project are eager to look into further is DNA editing.
-Activation-induced cytidine deaminase (AID) is a known enzyme used in immune system DNA editing to create diverse antibodies, a process which involves somatic hypermutation and class switch recombination.
-Could AID or a similar enzyme also have had a role in generating adaptive mutations in vertebrates that resulted in heritable genetic changes?
+Activation-induced cytidine deaminase (AID) is a known enzyme used in immune system DNA editing to create diverse antibodies.
+This process involves somatic hypermutation and class switch recombination.
+Could AID or a similar enzyme also have played a role in generating adaptive mutations in vertebrates that resulted in heritable genetic changes?
 This has not yet been demonstrated, but provides an excellent launch pad for future scientific inquiry.

-Another factor that eKINDS is investigating is the importance of the founder effect, which refers to a decrease of available genetic variation when a new population of organisms is formed and established from a small number of individuals from a larger population.
+Another factor that eKINDS investigates is the importance of the founder effect.
+This refers to a decrease of available genetic variation when a new population of organisms form and establish from a small number of individuals from a larger population.
 As animals multiplied and spread across the earth’s surface after the Flood, they would have been spoiled for choice over the new, empty environments they could colonize.
-This factor alone would have produced a number of founder effects and could be a key ingredient in a recipe for rapid biodiversification, largely untapped by creationists as of yet.
+This factor alone would produce a number of founder effects.
+It could be a key ingredient in a recipe for rapid biodiversification, largely untapped by creationists as of yet.

 There is still much to learn about baraminic membership and the mechanisms involved in their diversification in the pre-Flood and post-Flood world.
-Currently, the eKINDS researchers are carrying out an in-depth investigation of the kingfishers (Alcedinidae) and landfowl (Galliformes) to see what can be learned of their natural history.
+Currently, the eKINDS researchers are carrying out an in-depth investigation of the kingfishers (Alcedinidae) and landfowl (Galliformes) to see what they learned of their natural history.